 - Jazz enhances calming chemicals that are released such as melatonin.

 - Heavy Metal encourages group bonding and a sense of identity.

 - Classical music releases dopamine and encourages memory and absorption of information.

 - Pop Music aids us to be physically active and is a great motivator.

 By learning to play a musical instrument or learning to sing can be a boost for self-esteem.
-Being responsible for creating satisfying music sound creates a sense of pride and ownership, and particularly playing in group with other people can also elevate confidence and social skills.
+Being responsible for creating satisfying music sound creates a sense of pride and ownership, and particularly playing in a group with other people can also elevate confidence and social skills.
 Having good self-esteem and creating healthy social interactions is vital for increasing and maintaining positive mental health.

 In addition, research also indicates that listening to music may aid our body physically.
 It has been discovered that music can affect the heart and circulation.
 Possible explanations of this can be due to decreased heart rate, lowering blood pressure and reducing stress hormones.
 Scientists reviewed blood flow and arterial function in 10 participants before and after they were exposed to different genres of music and amusing videos.
 Blood flow was increased by 26% when participants listened to joyful music, whilst amusing videos and laughter only increased blood flow by 19%.